 Breast Cancer – glyphosate induces human breast cancer cell growth via oestrogen receptors.

 Kidney Disease – Sri Lanka has banned the use of glyphosate due to the recent increase in kidney failure in farmers.

 Infertility, birth defects, miscarriages – glyphosate is toxic to human placental cells.
 These fertility problems are commonly seen amongst agriculture workers.

 Crops commonly sprayed with glyphosate

 The crops that are commonly sprayed with glyphosate include – wheat, corn, soy, sugar, canola, cotton, oats, rye, barley, almonds, peaches, onions, cantaloupe, cherries, sweet corn, citrus, grapes, lentils, peanuts, sunflower, potato, chickpea.
 It’s important to understand that the glyphosate actually becomes systemic throughout the plant, so it cannot be washed off.
 It’s inside the plant.
-For this reason alone, I am even more convinced that eating an organic diet is one of the most important things that you can do for the long term health of you and your family.
+For this reason alone, I am even more convinced that eating an organic diet is one of the most important things that you can do for the long-term health of you and your family.

-I understand that eating an organic diet is more expensive and that the choice of produce can be limited, but we need reassess what we are eating and how much we are eating.
+I understand that eating an organic diet is more expensive and that the choice of products can be limited, but we need to reassess what we are eating and how much we are eating.
 I will go into further detail on how to eat organic on a budget in a later post.

 In case you are not freaked out already, Glyphosate was found in 75% of rain and air samples.
-It is also commonly found in rivers, lakes and waterways due to residual run off.
+It is also commonly found in rivers, lakes and waterways due to residual runoff.
 Chances are if we tested your blood it would be found there too.

 Well done Monsanto, you have effectively managed to turn our food into poison.